European shares knocked as oil slide hits earnings

 banks rebounded from record lows hit earlier in the week.

-major said it will cut spending by $15 billion over the next
+the oil major said it will cut spending by $15 billion over the

 "The fall in oil price has forced a very aggressive cutback